Alzheimer's Screenings Often Left Out Of Seniors' Wellness Exams

 Even so, it can be hard to get seniors who have a cognitive problem to see a specialist and get the right sort of care and counseling, Fowler says.
 At least half the time, she says, patients refuse to act on the results of a cognitive assessment.

-The solution, is to have the medical system take a more active role in keeing in touch with people who've had a screening test.
+The solution is to have the medical system take a more active role in keeping in touch with people who've had a screening test.
 "We would never send somebody for a mammogram and then never follow up with them," she says.

 Some primary care doctors resist performing routine cognitive screening because studies haven't shown a clear benefit, says Dr. Sheryl Sun, chief of internal medicine at Kaiser Permanente in Santa Clara, California.